bolt-project/bolt/docs/source/spark-design.rst

 Stacking / chunking
 -------------------
-For the common case of applying parallel operations to arrays, we provide
+For more fine-grained control over applying parallel operations to distributed arrays, we provide methods for both :ref:`stacking` and :ref:`chunking`.

-You can read more in the sections on :ref:`stacking` and :ref:`chunking`.